bharathkumarms525/readyassist/README.md

   - Recheck the tyre for air pressure and fitting
   - Provide maintenance tips & recommendations

-- **Coverage**: On-spot repairs for both tube & tubeless tyres with utmost care and professionalism
+- **Coverage**: On-spot repairs for both tube & tubeless tyres with utmost care and professionalism.
+Our flat tire repair service covers a comprehensive range of tire issues for both tube-type and tubeless tires commonly found on bikes and cars.
+Our technicians are equipped with specialized tools and high-quality patches to ensure durable repairs that can last for hundreds of kilometers.
+For tubeless tires, we use professional-grade sealants and patches that maintain the tire's integrity and air pressure.
+In cases where on-spot repair is not feasible due to extensive damage, our technicians can arrange for tire replacement through our partner network, with the cost of replacement being borne by the customer.
 - **Additional Support**: Experienced puncture mechanic dispatched to your location
 - **Partner Network**: Tyre replacement available through partner vendors if needed